 T4 and T3 Thyroid Medication

-There are also a few different thyroid medication options that include both T4 and T3, namely desiccated thyroid medication (which comes from the dried thyroid glands of pigs) and compounded T4 and T3 medication.
+There are also a few thyroid medication options that include both T4 and T3, namely desiccated thyroid medication (derived from dried pig thyroid glands) and compounded T4 and T3 medication.

 Desiccated thyroid medications, such as Amour®, WP Thyroid®, and Nature-Throid®, provide the full range of thyroid hormones, including T4, T3, T2, and T1.
 This is particularly beneficial for those patients who have difficulty converting T4 to T3.
 It may also be helpful for hypothyroid patients trying to lose weight.
 According to some scientists, T2 is important for weight loss.

 Desiccated thyroid medication also includes thyroglobulin (the binding protein that carries thyroid hormones through your bloodstream).
-Thyroglobulin slows the distribution of T3 throughout the body so that a single dose lasts the whole day.
+Thyroglobulin slows the distribution of T3 throughout the body, so a single dose lasts all day.

 In theory, the thyroglobulin could cause problems for those with Hashimoto’s as it could elevate your thyroglobulin antibodies.
 I say ‘in theory’ because I was taught this in my functional medicine training.
 However, I prescribed thyroid medication to over a thousand patients, yet I only actually saw this happen in four patients.
 So, while it is possible, clinically I would say it is very rare.